clevert-app/clevert/README.md

 ### Warning

-This is an unstable version, still developing.
+This project is still developing.

 ### ToDo List